How To Start A Side Hustle In 7 Days

 Find a business bestie (someone to hold you accountable and bounce ideas off of)

-Running your own business or side hustle isn't a walk in the park, BUT it isn't as hard as you're forcing yourself to believe.
+Running your own business or side hustle isn't a walk in the park, BUT it isn't as impossible as you're forcing yourself to believe.
 Get up, get going, and figure it out along the way.
 If you spend too much time waiting to start, you'll be in the same position one year from now.
 And life is way too short for that.